epicchainlabs/epicchain-devkit-dotnet/docs/CSharpSyntaxCheckList.md

 - [ ] `interface`: Represents an interface.
 Example: `interface IMyInterface { /* interface members */ }`
 - [x] `delegate`: Represents a delegate.
 Example: `delegate int MyDelegate(int x, int y);`
 > [!WARNING]
-> In Neo smart contracts, delegate is used to define events for the contract.
+> In EpicChain smart contracts, delegate is used to define events for the contract.
 - [ ] `dynamic`: Represents a dynamically-typed object.
 Example: `dynamic dynVar = 42;`
 - [x] `array`: Represents an array.
 Example: `int[] numbers = { 1, 2, 3, 4, 5 };`

 ## 4. Syntactic Sugar and Advanced Features

 - [x] **Auto Properties**: Used to simplify property declaration with getter and setter methods.
 Example: `public int MyProperty { get; set; }`
 - [x] **Object and Collection Initializers**: Allow concise initialization of objects and collections.
 Example:
   ```csharp
   var person = new Person
   {